Pages

 • Only selling 'stuff' and you HAVE to buy certain things.

-• They can fix ANYTHING
+• They/It can fix ANYTHING

-Also be leery of someone can fix any and every problem with a specific type of treatment or specialized technique.
+Also, be leery of someone who can fix any and every problem with a specific type of treatment or specialized technique.
 If that were truly the case they would be world famous, see 6 people a week and you and I probably wouldn't have access to them.
 There are a lot of great practitioners out there but no one can treat everybody and fix everything.
 Things are too complex and people are too individual.
-If they follow it up with you HAVE to come back over and over to keep the progress, be careful on just looking for a quick fix.
+If they follow it up with you HAVE to come back over and over to keep the progress, be careful about just looking for a quick fix.

 No comments: